 3. Size of Venue

-How many people are you planning on inviting in your corporate event?
+How many people are you planning on inviting to your corporate event?
 50?
 100?
 1000?
 Do not underestimate the needs of your guests as far as space is concerned.
 You need to ensure there is enough space for people to move around, dance, sit and chat, eat, etc. The more people you have, the more space you require.

 There are venues in Kansas City, which are very large.
 So if you want space that is 5000 square feet or more, you might be able to get it if you know where to look.